blongho/worldCountryData/README.md

 // Log.d(TAG, afghanistan.toString());
 ```

-7. Get a list of all the countries with their identifies
+7. Get a list of all the countries with their identifiers
 ```java
 final List<Country> countries = World.getAllCountries();
 // This list cannot be modified but you can get its contents